alnvdl/wcf/README.md

 commands, please take a look at the core applications in `server/applications`.
 The fika application is a really good example which makes more extensive use of the framework.

+## ToDo

+- Add support to load applications installed via NPM (in `node_modules`)
+- Add WCF to NPM
+- A more intelligent command syntax parser: allow more types of arguments, verify if one command is obscuring another, etc
+- Allow easy database population, especially for the login command.
+Perhaps a script?
+Or an automatically created admin with user creation powers?
+- Document application utils (basically, they are convenience functions that an application knows others will likely want to use).

+Pull requests are welcome.